Toxic chemicals to be released from derailed tanker cars

 The site is very close to the state line, and the evacuation area extends into a sparsely populated area of Pennsylvania.
 About half of the 4,800 residents in East Palestine had been warned to leave over the weekend before officials decided on Monday to use the controlled release.

-Pennsylvania Gov. Josh Shapiro said the evacuation zone includes about 20 Pennsylvania residents, but as of Sunday night, half had remained in their homes.
+Pennsylvania Gov. Josh Shapiro said the evacuation zone includes about 20 Pennsylvania residences.
 Pennsylvania State Police were going to door-to-door to assist those residents and ensure that they leave.

 “This is very serious,” he said.
 “I want you to know that if I were there right now, if the First Lady and our children were there right now, we would evacuate.
 We would leave this area.
 It is potentially too dangerous.”

-Note: This story has been corrected to show that the evacuation zone includes about 20 Pennsylvania residences, not residents